maritatsuko/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Basic functionality
 ### Before signing in
-- the user can create an account | "tehty"
+- The user can create an account
+  - The username should be unique and 1 or more characters
+  - The password should be 1 or more characters
-- the user can log in | "tehty"
+- The user can log in
+  - The user can login with an existing username and password

 ### After signing in
 - the user can see the uploaded pictures | "tehty"